fluffy-critter/Publ-archive/README.md

 You now have a virtualenv container.
 You can use `. env/bin/activate` to run within that container, or you can just do e.g. `env/bin/pip` et al to run the individual tools (for example, `env/bin/pip install some-random-package` or `env/bin/pip freeze > requirements.txt` or whatever).

-You can also use `git pull dreamcatcher` to pull updates from me.
+You can also use `git pull dreamcatcher master` to pull updates from me.
 You'll probably need to fix any merge conflicts that occur in `requirements.txt`.

 If you want to submit a patch against this repo, the easiest way is to fork the repo on Github, make your changes in that repo, and submit a pull request to me.
 (Advanced users can also set their `dreamcatcher` remote to their own Github fork etc.)